Real presence of Christ in the Eucharist: History

 Thus, the main theological division in this question, turned out to be not between Catholicism and Protestantism, but within Protestantism, especially between Luther and Zwingli, who discussed the question at the Marburg Colloquy of 1529 but who failed to come to an agreement.
 Zwingli's view became associated with the term Memorialism, suggesting an understanding of the Eucharist held purely "in memory of" Christ.
 While this accurately describes the position of the Anabaptists and derived traditions, it is not the position held by Zwingli himself, who affirmed that Christ is truly (in substance), though not naturally (physically) present in the sacrament.
+The Reformed tradition (Continental Reformed, Presbyterian, Congregationalist and Reformed Anglican denominations) embraced the view of the real spiritual presence as taught by John Calvin and Heinrich Bullinger.

 The position of the Church of England on this matter (the real presence) is clear and highlighted in the Thirty-nine Articles of Religion: